ryanp543/portfolio/_pages/aio.md

 The tendons were housed in channels, preventing environmental interference and giving the prosthetic a cleaner look.
 Top and bottom shells clipped onto the inner forearm, concealing the tensioner pins, tendon knots, and Velcro straps for a streamlined appearance.

+{% include gallery id="gallery4" caption="Forearm shell to keep it streamlined." %}

 ## Tensioner Pins

 Screws entered the backs of these tensioner pins.
 By tightening or loosening the screws, the pins pulled or relaxed the tendons, allowing the user to manipulate the tension in the strings.
 The mount for the pins was built into the inner forearm.

+{% include gallery id="gallery5" caption="Tendons are housed in the forearm shell." %}

 ## Removable Palm